 The biopharmaceutical industry is characterized by rapid and significant technological change.
 Our success will depend on our ability to develop and apply our technologies in the design and development of our product candidates and to establish and maintain a market for our product candidates.
 There are many organizations, both public and private, including major pharmaceutical and chemical companies, specialized biotechnology firms, universities and other research institutions engaged in developing pharmaceutical and biotechnology products.
-Many of these organizations have substantially greater financial, technical, intellectual-property, research and development and human resources than we have.
+Many of these organizations have substantially greater financial, technical, intellectual property, research and development, and human resources than we have.
 Competitors may develop products or other technologies that are more effective than any that we are developing or may obtain FDA approval for products more rapidly.
+As noted above in "- Most of our immediately foreseeable future revenues are contingent upon grants and contracts from the U.S. government and we may not achieve sufficient revenues from these agreements to attain profitability," the U.S. government has selected a plague vaccine product candidate from a competitor for advanced development funding.